 A 45-minute walk around the city from the hotel (about 70 if you stop a couple of times).
-For the route on a map, click here.

 The first stop is Blue City, an incubator for entrepreneurs focusing on the values of the circular economy.
 The building used to be a tropical swimming pool, but today it’s home to several sustainable businesses.
 Grab a drink at Aloha restaurant and get a glimpse of how entrepreneurs are disrupting everything from plastic waste to your morning coffee!
 More info here.